What should I expect?

 How long does the class last?

-The Giffnock and Neilston classes are one hour long, the Greenock and Kilmalcolm classes are 1 hour 10 minutes long.
+The Giffnock, Neilston and Newton Mearns classes are one hour long, the Greenock and Kilmalcolm classes are 1 hour 10 minutes long.

 What do I need to bring?

 You only need to bring an exercise mat, everything else is provided.
 Ideally the mat should be approx 1cm - 2cm thick to give you support and cushioning for your spine.
-Yoga mats are generally too
+Yoga mats are too thin for

 Why are the classes run in blocks?

-To get the best results you should practise regularly, allowing you to develop and consolidate your skills over the six weeks as the block progresses.
+To get the best results you should practise regularly, allowing you to develop and consolidate your skills over the eight weeks as the block progresses.